 Let’s build a quick Kishōtenketsu of our own:

 No argument.
 No explosion.
-Just reflection.
+Just a reflection.

 Kishōtenketsu doesn’t build pressure.
 It invites interpretation.